 There’s no doubt that omega-3's are great for your health but before we start getting obsessed remember that you should always focus on your overall diet instead of singling out one lone nutrient.

-To kick start your healthy eating why not try Dineamic’s Soy and Ginger Glazed Salmon with Vegetable Fried Rice, and Atlantic Salmon Risotto.
+To kickstart your healthy eating, why not try Dineamic's Soy & Ginger Salmon with Hokkein Noodles and/or the Atlantic Salmon Risotto!?

 - Albert CM, Hennekens CH, O'Donnell CJ, Ajani UA, Carey VJ, Willett WC, Ruskin JN, Manson JE.
 Fish consumption and risk of sudden cardiac death.
 JAMA 1998;279:23-8.